 6 min read

 Choosing a name isn’t easy.
-Whether it’s for your new puppy, a bundle of joy or your reward program, a name determines a first impression - and often a lasting memory.
+Whether it’s for your new puppy, a bundle of joy or your employee reward program, a name determines a first impression - and often a lasting memory.

 When it comes to your reward program, the name will determine how your employees feel about it even before they know what it is.